kriiiiiish/Natas_Writeup/Level-7/README.md

-Here u are welcomed with two buttons (home,about), so we click on them and see what changes.
+Here we are welcomed with two buttons (home,about), so we click on them and see what changes.

 If we look at the part of the url which is "index.php?page=about" which gives a possibility that there maybe a page other than home and about where the password may be stored.